Skip to main content

 Your designated county determines publication costs.
 Research costs before designating your county in the Articles of Organization.
 You can legitimately use a county with lower costs if you have a valid address there (through a registered agent service, for example).

 Only newspapers designated by the county clerk qualify.
 Using non-approved newspapers means your publication doesn't count and you'll need to start over.
-Always get the official list from the county clerk.
+Always verify with the county clerk.

 Even single-member LLCs need an Operating Agreement to maintain the legal separation between you and your business.
 Without one, a court might "pierce the corporate veil" and hold you personally liable for business debts.